pilif0/pilif0.github.io/resume.md

 __PhD Informatics__ at [AIAI](http://web.inf.ed.ac.uk/aiai), School of Informatics, University of Edinburgh
 _Sep 2020 - Apr 2025_
 _Thesis_: [A Formalised Approach to the Composition of Processes over Linear Resources](http://dx.doi.org/10.7488/era/6213)
-My work revolves around process composition, linear logic and mechanisation in Isabelle/HOL and is supervised by Prof. Jacques Fleuriot and Prof. Jane Hillston.
+My work revolved around process composition, linear logic and mechanisation in Isabelle/HOL and was supervised by Prof. Jacques Fleuriot and Prof. Jane Hillston.
-Throughout this programme I have been a member of the [AI Modelling Lab](https://aiml.inf.ed.ac.uk/) and I have been involved in a variety of other projects that make use of formal logic.
+Throughout this programme I have been a member of the [AI Modelling Lab](https://aiml.inf.ed.ac.uk/) and I have been involved in a variety of other projects that make use of formal methods.

 __BSc Computer Science with Honours__ at the School of Informatics, University of Edinburgh
 _Sep 2016 - Aug 2020_